National Assembly of Botswana: Processes and trends

-The National Assembly is the only part of the Batswana National Government that private citizens elect.
+The National Assembly is the only part of the Botswana National Government that private citizens elect.
 Botswana uses a First-past-the-post system for elections whereby candidates with the most votes win single-member constituencies.
 Originally, voting occurred with disks that corresponded to various candidates based on color.
 Then, in 1999, the national elections switched to using paper ballots.
 Regarding voter safety, 89% of Afrobarometer survey respondents expressed that they were able to vote freely without external pressure.

-Elections for the Botswana National Assembly occur every 5 years, with the last election occurring in 2019.
+Elections for the Botswana National Assembly occur every 5 years, with the last election occurring in 2024.
 For some political parties, elections for MPs are preceded by primaries.
 However, hosting primaries is not a legal obligation in Botswana.
 Additionally, there is currently no gender quota system for elections to the National Assembly.
 In a recent survey, support for a gender quota system was nearly evenly split.
 48% approved by 47% disapproved.

 In order to be a candidate for MP, a person must be 18 years old, registered to vote, and also a citizen of Botswana.
 They also must be able to read and speak English.
 Along with this, there are circumstances in which a person can be disqualified from office.
 For example, a person cannot be bankrupt, labeled insane, or sentenced to imprisonment longer than six months.
 They also cannot actively be either a member of Ntlo ya Dikgosi or a public official that oversees elections.